 Figure 8.1 shows typical boiler system connections on a single zone system.
-Additional information on hydronic system design may be found in the I=B=R Guide RHH published by Air-Conditioning Contractors of America (ACCA).
+Additional information on hydronic system design may be found in the I=B=R Guide RHH published by the Air-Conditioning, Heating and Refrigeration Institute (AHRI).
 The components in this system and their purposes are as follows: